 At birth, babies battle to regulate their body temperatures, often losing heat 4 times faster than adults.
 When the outside temperature is too cold, your baby puts a lot of energy into keeping warm.
 This puts pressure on his ability to maintain his reserves for growing and being healthy.
 For sick or premature babies, this can become a serious problem.

 Dr. Hannah Chow, MD, a pediatrician at Loyola University Health System recommends that babies should only wear hats to prevent heat loss if the temperature is below 55 degrees Fahrenheit.
 If your baby is outdoors and the temperature is 75 degrees Fahrenheit, they should wear a hat for sun protection.

-Ideal temperature for baby room for newborns and how to keep a baby warm
+The ideal temperature for baby room for newborns and how to keep a baby warm

 The ideal temperature for your baby to stay warm, without wearing a hat, should be between 68 and 72 degrees Fahrenheit.
 Using a safe space heater to keep your baby’s nursery warm is one way of keeping the room temperature stable.